mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 In order to evaluate your LLM with ``mlflow.evaluate()``, your LLM has to be one of the following type:

-1. A :py:func:`mlflow.pyfunc.PyFuncModel` instance or a URI pointing to a logged `mlflow.pyfunc.PyFuncModel` model.
+1. A :py:func:`mlflow.pyfunc.PyFuncModel` instance or a URI pointing to a logged ``mlflow.pyfunc.PyFuncModel`` model.
 In general we call that MLflow model.
 The
 2. A python function that takes in string inputs and outputs a single string.
-Your callable must match the signature of :py:func:`mlflow.pyfunc.PyFuncModel.predict` (without `params` argument), briefly it should:
+Your callable must match the signature of :py:func:`mlflow.pyfunc.PyFuncModel.predict` (without ``params`` argument), briefly it should:

    * Has ``data`` as the only argument, which can be a ``pandas.Dataframe``, ``numpy.ndarray``, python list, dictionary or scipy matrix.
    * Returns one of ``pandas.DataFrame``, ``pandas.Series``, ``numpy.ndarray`` or list.
+3. An MLflow Deployments endpoint URI pointing to a local `MLflow Deployments Server <../deployments/index.html>`_, `Databricks Foundation Models API <https://docs.databricks.com/en/machine-learning/model-serving/score-foundation-models.html>`_, and `External Models in Databricks Model Serving <https://docs.databricks.com/en/generative-ai/external-models/index.html>`_.
-3. Set ``model=None``, and put model outputs in `data`.
+4. Set ``model=None``, and put model outputs in ``data``.
 Only applicable when the data is a Pandas dataframe.

 Evaluating with an MLflow Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^